COVID-19 pandemic in Guernsey: Education

-The pandemic resulted, temporarily, in the near-total closure of schools in the Bailiwick, as has happened to educational systems worldwide.
-On 19 March, Public Health announced that all schools in the Bailiwick will be closed from 23 March until at least the end of the Easter break, with the intention to re-open once on-island testing is introduced, but this was later extended to 31 May (though the decision would be subject to constant review).
+The pandemic resulted, temporarily, in the near-total closure of schools in the Bailiwick, as happened to educational systems worldwide.
+On 19 March, Public Health announced that all schools in the Bailiwick would be closed from 23 March until at least the end of the Easter break, with the intention to re-open once on-island testing was introduced, but this was later extended to 31 May (though the decision would be subject to constant review).
 Exceptions were made for children whose parents were categorised as critical workers as well as children and young people with special educational needs who were allowed to attend school providing social distancing measures were observed.
 St Pier said that the measures predicted between 10% and 15% of children would continue to attend schools during the temporary stoppage of education.
 On 7 April it was announced that 126 children and young people were being looked after at school.

-The closure of schools due to the pandemic has also resulted in further disruptions to education including changes to exam procedures, delays to results and the confirmation of academic places, as well as the relocation of students studying abroad.
+The closure of schools due to the pandemic resulted in further disruptions to education including changes to exam procedures, delays to results and the confirmation of academic places, as well as the relocation of students studying abroad.
 Confirmations of primary and secondary school places, normally sent out before the end of the spring term, were delayed, and A-level and GCSE students, being unable to sit exams due to the pandemic, will be assigned their 'most likely' grade by teachers in accordance with guidance from exam regulator Ofqual.
 Students studying in the UK or abroad were advised to return to the island "sooner rather than later" amidst many universities and educational institutions closing due to the pandemic, asking in a statement on 17 March that students consider coming home "even if this requires a period of self-isolation".

 On 15 May, it was announced that primary schools would re-open from 8 June.
 Half of the students will attend on Monday and Tuesday and the other half on Thursday and Friday, with Wednesday being used to deep clean the school to prevent the spread of the virus.
 Secondary schools, however, remained closed.

 Mental health

-Concerns have been raised about the impact of the pandemic on mental health in the Bailiwick, especially amongst young people and care workers.
+Concerns were raised about the impact of the pandemic on mental health in the Bailiwick, especially amongst young people and care workers.
 A study focusing on mental health and wellbeing found that the number of people claiming to be 'thriving' had dropped from 72% at the start of 2020 to just 25% by mid-April.
 It has been speculated that some people who normally experience high levels of anxiety actually had a more positive experience during lockdown, but that the return to normality after lockdown could bring increased anxiety following a period of reduced social contact.